The Board Of Pharmacy

 - How is the Board of Pharmacy organized?

-The Texas State Board of Pharmacy develops and sets policy through nine Board members appointed by the Governor.
-Three of the members must be non-pharmacist consumer members, and six must be pharmacists.
+The Texas State Board of Pharmacy develops and sets policy through eleven Board members appointed by the Governor.
+Three of the members must be non-pharmacist consumer members, and seven must be pharmacists, and one must be apharmacy technician.
 The Board employs an Executive Director to manage and carry out policies and rules of the Agency.

 The Agency is totally self-funded and receives no tax monies from the General Revenue Fund of the State of Texas.
 Funds necessary for operation are generated primarily through licensing fees.